vicentecs/homebridge-mqtt-power-consumption/README.md

   "username": "<username>",
   "password": "<password>",
   "topics": {
-    "power": "<topic to get the current power consumption>" "totalPower": "<topic to get the total power consumption>" }
+    "volts": "<topic to get the volts power >", "amps": "<topic to get the amps power>",
+    "watts": "<topic to get the watts power>"
+  }
 }
 ```